 Look out for: The ceiling, the Last Judgement fresco

 Visited by over 6 million people every year, the Vatican Museums consist of 54 galleries and boasts one of the largest collections of Renaissance and Medieval art in the world.
 From Michelangelo and Raphael to Picasso and van Gogh, you will find works by many great artists here.
-However, the most famous attraction of the Vatican Museums is perhaps the iconic Spiral Staircase designed by Bramante.
+However, the most famous attraction you would see on booking Vatican tickets is perhaps the iconic Spiral Staircase designed by Bramante.
 Shaped like a double helix, it is composed of two staircases that allow people to go up and down the stairs without crossing each other.

 Look out for: The Spiral Staircase, Raphael room, Gregorian Etruscan and Egyptian Museum